 If I receive a unique identifier, does this guarantee that my Distinguished Talent visa application will be granted?

-I’ve received a unique identifier, but I have family members (wife/partner, children) outside Australia.
+I’ve received a unique identifier, but I have family members (spouse/partner, children) outside Australia.
 What do I do?

 With immigration uncertainty in other countries, the Global Talent Independent program is a positive initiative to try and attract some of the best and brightest talent from around the world.